What are passkeys?

 By design, passkeys are unique per-service.
 There’s no chance to reuse them.

 A passkey is only stored on a user’s devices.
-RP servers store public keys.
+Relying Party (RP) servers store public keys.
 Even servers that assist in the syncing of passkeys across a user’s devices never have the ability to view or use the private keys for a user’s passkeys.

 Rather than trust being rooted in a human who has to verify they’re signing into the right website or app, browser, and operating systems enforce that passkeys are only ever used for the appropriate service.